sio/gitlab-runners-fleet/NOTES.md

-- Packer does not appear to provide an easy way to modify qcow2 image on a host without virtualization support (qemu without kvm is painfully slow), hence we use a [bespoke script] which relies on qemu-nbd and chroot.
-  This still requires root access to the build host - but that's not a problem in GitHub Actions environment.
+- Packer does not appear to provide an easy way to modify qcow2 image on a host without virtualization support (qemu without kvm is painfully slow), hence we use a [bespoke script] which relies on systemd-nspawn This still requires root access to the build host - but that's not a problem in GitHub Actions environment.
 - mkosi seems nice, but it can only build from scratch via debootstrap.